sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

 05 May 2009 - * 'Check for Updates'- Whyteboard can update itself
-                  - will download an .exe / .tar.gz as appropriate
+                -- will download an .exe / .tar.gz as appropriate
-                  - on Windows, running via source will download the tar, which is cool because Windows doesn't support .tar.gz by default
-                  - shows progress of downloaded file
+                -- on Windows, running via source will download the tar, which is cool because Windows doesn't support .tar.gz by default -- shows progress of downloaded file
-                  - program restarts with new version loaded, also re-loads the current .wtbd file
+                -- program restarts with new version loaded, also re-loads the current .wtbd file

-              * HTML Help system/manual built into the application
+              * HTML Help system/manual built into the application -- well, via a folder containing HTML help files -- if they are not present, they can be downloaded (optional)

               * 'About Box' standardised
               * Exit dialog more like other apps: "sure you want to save?"
                 (yes/no/cancel), instead of "sure you want to quit?" (yes/no)